Major revision February 2012

 FA723 We will apply the precautionary principle and place strict conditions on research using genetic engineering to ensure that GMOs do not escape, pollinate other plants or cause other damage.
 (See ST363)

-FA731 Biofuel and bio-energy crops, however, generally represent an inefficient use of land resources and are usually in direct competition with the use of agricultural land for food, threatening food security.
+FA731 Biofuel and bio-energy crops, however, generally represent an inefficient use of land resources and can be in direct competition with the use of agricultural land for food, threatening food security.
 Environmental and social impacts are greatest in poorer countries.
+These concerns need to be balanced with other policy priorities.

 FA742 The Green Party supports the appropriate siting of wind turbines on agricultural land and solar energy systems on farm buildings.
 Every farm would be entitled to a free survey by an approved body to determine the most appropriate renewable energy source for their farm and to provide information on ways of funding and enhancing their investment.
 (See also EN240).